BScottHenderson/CarND-Vehicle-Detection/Vehicle-Detection.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-As mentioned above this is just the code from the class lecture, lines lines 574-662.
+As mentioned above this is just the code from the class lecture, lines 580-668.
+The basic idea is to construct a heatmap where the "heat" represents the number of bounding boxes that contain a given pixel.
+Once the heatmap is constructed a threshold is applied - I just used the default value of 1 - to filter out false positives.
+So that pixels that are not contained in at least `threshold` bounding boxes are discarded.
+The final step is to translate the labeled heatmap (see previous paragraph) back to bounding boxes that now represent vehicle locations.

 ---